 The OASIS Implant is compatible with any light source (e.g. LED’s, lasers, and halogen lamps etc.) via a lightguide or a fiber.
 Mightex’s market-leading Polygon400 Patterned Illuminator is also compatible with the OASIS Implant, enabling researchers to selectively target/stimulate neurons or areas of interest in vivo, both in deep brain and in the cortex region.

 Each of the two (2) illumination ports on the OASIS Implant contains a filter holder that can hold three (3) filters, and researchers can easily switch between those filters to reconfigure the system to meet their unique imaging and optogenetic research needs.

 The OASIS Implant is equipped with a standard C-mount camera port, and this means that the OASIS Implant system can work with any low-noise, high-sensitivity, good-linearity and high-speed scientific camera, enabling high-quality imaging acquisition and high-precision quantitative data analysis.
 Multiple cameras can also be supported.

-The OASIS Implant uses an imaging fiber (300um or 600um) to transmit and collect light from the deep-brain of a freely-behaving animal for imaging and optogenetics.
-A standard SMA fiber is compatible with the OASIS Implant for fiber photometry experiments.
+The OASIS Implant uses a flexible imaging fiber (300um or 600um) to transmit and collect light from the deep-brain or the cortex of a freely-behaving animal for imaging and optogenetics.
+A standard SMA fiber is also compatible with the OASIS Implant for fiber photometry experiments.